Child Death

 Buckingham Council Children’s Services

-Concerns summary Social work failed to conduct renewed home visits or liaise with mental health teams regarding a carer's admitted psychosis, relying on old assessments and missing critical information about the carer's deteriorating mental state.
+Concerns summary (AI summary) Social work failed to conduct renewed home visits or liaise with mental health teams regarding a carer's admitted psychosis, relying on old assessments and missing critical information about the carer's deteriorating mental state.

 Arthur Trott